apeden/brownies/README.md

     private: a list of up to three other brownies she would wish to pair with (obtained from input)
     private: a popularity score calculated according to how many brownies like them

-Brownie instantiator function:
+Brownie instantiator method:
-  from file instantiates brownie with name and list of friends (populariry remains null) thus has a list of brownies
+  Generates a list of brownies, each with a name and list of friends (popularity remains null) thus has a list of brownies

-Temt_filler class
+Temt_filler method
   fills tents with browmies according a rule basd oon their attributes e.g. popularity

 Tent class